deepfence/golang_deepfence_sdk/client/docs/ModelContainer.md

 NewModelContainerWithDefaults instantiates a new ModelContainer object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCloudComplianceLatestScanId

+`func (o *ModelContainer) GetCloudComplianceLatestScanId() string`

+GetCloudComplianceLatestScanId returns the CloudComplianceLatestScanId field if non-nil, zero value otherwise.

+### GetCloudComplianceLatestScanIdOk

+`func (o *ModelContainer) GetCloudComplianceLatestScanIdOk() (*string, bool)`

+GetCloudComplianceLatestScanIdOk returns a tuple with the CloudComplianceLatestScanId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudComplianceLatestScanId

+`func (o *ModelContainer) SetCloudComplianceLatestScanId(v string)`

+SetCloudComplianceLatestScanId sets CloudComplianceLatestScanId field to given value.

 ### GetCloudComplianceScanStatus